-as part of the feasibility study, we are conducting an online survey which deals with the expansion of the Airport Leck into a test site for UAVs and air taxis.
-In this context we would like to ask you a few questions to find out whether there is an economic interest and potential for companies, associations, authorities and research institutions to settle in Leck Airport.
+as part of the feasibility study, we conducted an online survey which dealt with the expansion of the Leck airport into a test site for UAVs and flight taxis.
+The survey has now been completed.
+Therefore we would like to take this opportunity to thank you for your participation and time.

 The former military airfield Leck extends over a total of 322 hectares over three neighbouring communities (Leck, Tinningstedt and Klixbüll).
 The test site in Leck offers a value-adding and meaningful re-use for the rural area in the north of Germany.
 The motivation for the project results from the protected coastal region rich in energy and offering a variety of energy resources.
 These are to be used useful and ecologically in the northern region, opened and used by new markets.
 Due to these large quantities of renewable energies, especially wind power, various projects have been launched in the region to deal with the use and storage of electricity.
 Electromobility on the road is a crucial component.